freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/050_Projections_for_Limited_Concepts/+page.md

 ]}
 ```

-And the result looks like this.
+The result is shown below.

 <Figure
 imageName={'documentation/Documentation-Limited-Projections-screenshot1.png'}